 **TIP: If fall semester grades are particularly strong and they weren’t sent with the original transcript, send them to the school.
 If a student is considered a borderline applicant, a strong senior year could have an impact!

-As with the fall classes, list any spring classes as in progress.
+As with the fall classes, list any spring classes as “in progress” or “IP.”
 The grades for those classes will be sent with the counselor’s final report.
-And, yes, you will send a final report with an updated and "FINAL" transcript.
-Be sure to include the official graduation date on that final transcript.
+And, yes, you will send a final report with an updated and “FINAL” transcript.
+Be sure to include the graduation date on that final transcript.

 Look at the application in its entirety.
 When put together, the application should reveal all that your homeschooler is.
 There are two places independent projects and studies can go - on the activities list or on the transcript.
 First, ask yourself if the independent study involved enough hours.
 If so, the transcript is an option.
 Then ask yourself if it is worthy of a course description, rather than the 150 characters available in the activities section of the Common App.
 If so, the transcript is the way to go.